 - Is it "environmentally sustainable, or viable over the very long term"? (environment)

-- Is it "economically sustainable, maintaining living standards over the long term"? (economy)
+- Is it "economically sustainable, maintaining [and/or improving] living standards over the long term"? (economy)

-- Is it "socially sustainable, now and in the future"? (social equity)
+- Is it "socially sustainable [and just], now and in the future"?
+I would add "Are the benefits and burdens shared be everyone equally?" (social equity)

 As Dillard and Dujan note, if a business is attempting to address these criteria, it is often called the triple bottom line.
 If it meets all three criteria, and will likely continue to do so into the foreseeable future, then that is a pretty strong case for sustainability.

-The details of how to maintain environmental sustainability is not without controversy, but at some point, we will have to maintain a steady state of natural resources if we are to survive (this will be addressed later).
+The details of how to maintain environmental sustainability are not without controversy, but at some point, we will have to maintain a steady-state of natural resources if we are to survive (this will be addressed later).
 As Engelman and others say, this may come at the expense of quality of life for some/many people now.
 No one said it will be easy.

 But through my own personal experience and the experience of others, it is clear that social equity is the most confusing of these concepts.
 Dillard, Dujon, and King do a good job of outlining what it means.
 Contrary to what some believe, equity does not mean equal distribution of resources.
 There will always be inequality, whether we want it or not.
-What it does refer to is fairness of opportunity and access to resources like education, health care, a clean environment, political participation, social standing, food, shelter, and others.
-In a socially equitable society, everyone has reasonable access to things that are generally considered conducive to a good quality of life.
-Whether or not they take advantage of them is another story.
-There is an important difference between being uneducated because of laziness and because of lack of access to good schools.
+What it does refer to is the fairness of opportunity and access to resources like education, health care, a clean environment, political participation, social standing, food, shelter, and others.
+In a socially equitable society, everyone has reasonable access to things that provide a good quality of life.
+Social equity is about equality of opportunity.
+Whether or not they take advantage of this opportunity is another story.
+There is an important difference between being uneducated because of laziness and because of a lack of access to good schools.
 Making this happen is easier said than done, but the distinction is important to make.

 Food for Thought